 The Truth About Getting a Copywriting Certificate

-And getting a copywriting certificate will definitely hurt your job hunt if you’ve put your focusing on getting one in lieu of doing something else…
+And getting a copywriting certification will definitely hurt your job hunt if you’ve put your focusing on getting one in lieu of doing something else.

 What You Need Instead of a Copywriting Certificate